DavidFirth/alt3/docs/_pages/leagues/germany-bundesliga-1.md

   - text: "Click on the *team name* to see graphically how any team's schedule strength evolves through the season."
 ---

 Below is the _alt-3_ table as it stood at the end of last season.
-The _alt-3_ table will start again here for the new season by the end of November.
+The _alt-3_ table will start again here for the new season by Monday 7 December.
+(Apologies for the delay!
+Demands of the day job...)

 -----